-Transgender: An umbrella term for people whose gender identity and/or expression is different from cultural expectations based on the sex they were assigned at birth.
+Non-binary: An adjective describing a person who does not identify exclusively as a man or woman.
+Nonbinary people may identify as being both a man and a woman, somewhere in between, or falling completely outside these categories.
+While many non-binary people Transgender: An umbrella term for people whose gender identity and/or expression is different from cultural expectations based on the sex they were assigned at birth.
 Being transgender does not imply a specific sexual orientation.
-Therefore, transgender people may identify as straight, gay, lesbian, bisexual, etc.

-Transitioning: A series of processes that some transgender people may undergo in order to live more fully as their true gender.
+Therefore, transgender people may identify as straight, gay, lesbian, bisexual, etc. Transitioning: A series of processes that some transgender people may undergo in order to live more fully as their true gender.

-Innovating to Increase Inclusive and Safe Housing Opportunities for LGBTQ+

-Elders

-By Sydney Kopp-Richardson, Director of National LGBTQ+ Elder Housing Initiative, SAGE USA
+Scan this QR code to access an audio recording of this article.
+Innovating to Increase Inclusive and Safe Housing Opportunities for LGBTQ+ Elders By Sydney Kopp-Richardson, Director of National LGBTQ+ Elder Housing Initiative, SAGE USA